Callahan v. Carey: Lawsuit

 Hayes brought suit in October 1979 in New York County Supreme Court (the trial court for Manhattan) against the state in the person of the then governor, Hugh L. Carey, on behalf of three homeless men who said the city had sometimes offered them no emergency accommodations and other times offered them only beds in the "Big Room", a substandard overflow area in a former municipal shelter.
-The lead plaintiff was Robert Callahan, a 53-year-old former short-order cook and Bowery alcoholic (who was found dead soon after the case was decided).
-It was Hayes' first experience trying a case; he argued from the intent of the supporters and drafters of the amendment as represented in documents from the time, and specifically on the word "shall", and presented arguments that the city's Men's Shelter provided insufficient beds and that what shelter was available was unsafe and unhealthy.
+The lead plaintiff was Robert Callahan, a 53-year-old former short-order cook and Bowery alcoholic, who was found dead soon after the case was decided.

+It was Hayes' first experience trying a case.
+He argued from the intent of the supporters and drafters of the amendment as represented in documents from the time, and specifically on the word "shall", and presented arguments that the city's Men's Shelter provided insufficient beds and that what shelter was available was unsafe and unhealthy.
 When arguments ended in late October, Hayes requested an expedited ruling in view of approaching winter.

 Justice Andrew Tyler ruled in favor of the plaintiffs on December 5, 1979, holding that under the state constitution "the Bowery derelicts are entitled to Board and lodging" and that the city had not made adequate provision for housing "all of the destitute and homeless alcoholics, addicts, mentally impaired derelicts, flotsam and jetsam, and others during the winter months".
 A temporary injunction directed the city to provide emergency beds.
 The suit had asked for 750, which the city requested be replaced by a flexible provision; the number it had to provide rapidly rose to 1,000 per night.

 Disputes and court orders arising from Callahan concerned many aspects of the administration of New York City facilities for the homeless.
-A consent decree negotiated under the court's auspices and finalized on August 26, 1981 recorded the state's obligation to provide "food, shelter, supervision and security" to all homeless men applying, and set standards for shelters and emergency hotel accommodations for which the homeless were issued vouchers, including capacity limits, staff to resident ratios, and specifications regarding beds, bathroom facilities, and additional services, such as mail, telephone, laundry, and secure storage, and also required the city to report regularly on the state of the shelters to the plaintiffs' attorneys.
+A consent decree negotiated under the court's auspices and finalized on August 26, 1981 recorded the state's obligation to provide "food, shelter, supervision and security" to all homeless men applying.
+It set standards for shelters and emergency hotel accommodations for which the homeless were issued vouchers, including capacity limits, staff to resident ratios, and specifications regarding beds, bathroom facilities, and additional services, such as mail, telephone, laundry, and secure storage.

+It also required the city to report regularly on the state of the shelters to the plaintiffs' attorneys.
 The consent decree preempted a definitive court ruling on the constitutional right to shelter.
 In a 2003 appellate court ruling, it was held not to be violated by the withholding of shelter for 30 days to conform with changed welfare rules.